guidogerb/guidogerb-website/README.md

 - Note: Create Cognito user pool groups named Admin, Creator, Customer in your environment to use role mapping.

+## Development conventions

+- Site-specific pages should live under src/websites/{siteName}.
+For example: src/websites/pickleCheeze.
+- Reusable UI and logic should be implemented as shared components under src/components and imported by website pages.
+- Static/media assets should be hosted behind CloudFront at https://assets.guidogerbpublishing.com/ and referenced by absolute URLs from the React app.
+Avoid bundling large media into the app build.

 ## Tests

 This project uses Vitest with jsdom and Testing Library for unit tests that validate implemented services and deployment configuration.